What is Archaeology?

 The Council has a responsibility to ensure the protection afforded by scheduling is enforced in practice.
-Saved policies in the Adopted Local Plan 2001-2011 and draft policies in the Emerging Local Plan set out the criteria by which planning applications that affect scheduled monuments will be considered.
+The policies in the adopted Local Plan 2016-2036 set out the criteria by which planning applications that scheduled monuments will be considered.

 Historic Parks and Gardens